Stout Shepherd’s PieBy Drew Long

 - Prep Time30 minutes

 Stout is a natural addition to the shepherd's pie.
-It's a great pairing and a great ingredient in the earthy dish.
-The roasted flavors of the beer compliment the lamb and the rich flavors in the savory pie filling.
+The roasted flavors of the stout compliment the lamb and the rich flavors in the savory pie filling.

 - One 2.5 - 3 lb. leg of lamb, boneless and cubed